fortzsu/theater_reticket/README.md

 ## Usage
 The application runs on localhost, could be tried out with Postman or **by running tests**.
-Due to authentication, access is needed or: reticket23@gmail.com/Reticket2023!

 ## Project Status
 Project is: _in progress_